Codvid-AI/coodvida-ai-streamlit-app/_archived_/README.md

-# CodVid.AI - Instagram Analytics Platform
+# Instagram Analytics Dashboard

-A premium, production-ready Streamlit mobile web app for Instagram analytics and tracking, built with a focus on minimalistic design and AI-powered insights.
-Built based on the functionality from the demo notebooks.
+A production-ready Streamlit mobile web app for Instagram analytics and tracking, built based on the functionality from the demo notebooks.

 ## Features